SmokeHF/GymFrontend/README.md

 1. While stil at th gym, easely put your sets into csv format, whith fewest clicks possible.
 2. Download your csv file to see your progress.
 3. Use fast preview to check your entries with one click.
+4. Account system so that only you have access to your data.

 ## Navigation